sidneykfla/dig333-devlog/README.md

 13. Roasting an LED

 In the same way that's it's possible to burn out an LED using too much current, it's also possible to burn out an LED using heat.

+Monk: Chapter 6, Python Lists and Dictionaries
+Chapter 6 describes Python list operations such as removing an element from a list, adding an element to a list, etc. It also describes dictionaries which is basically two lists in which values from one list are associated with keys from the other.